Why You Shouldn’t Pass on Passwords

 Passwords were once reserved for secret agents and their criminal counterparts.
 These days, everybody uses passwords.
 In fact, most of us have too many to keep up with, which is why we often recycle the same ones for multiple purposes.
 But, only people in positions of power really need to worry about passwords, right?

-You may assume that small businesses wouldn’t be at the top of a cybercriminal’s to-do list, but in fact, the 2019 Data Breach Investigations Report from Verizon found that 43% of security breach victims were small businesses.
-That same study also found that 80% of hacking-related breaches involved weak and reused passwords.
-Also, according to the World Economic Forum, passwords were the most vulnerable targets for cybercriminals during the COVID-19 pandemic.
+You may assume that small businesses wouldn’t be at the top of a cybercriminal’s to-do list, but, in fact, the 2021 Data Breach Investigations Report from Verizon found that 46% of security breach victims were small businesses.
+That same study also found that credentials remain the most sought-after data type.
+As the report suggests, credentials are often obtained by cybercriminals, and then used “in gaining further access to their chosen victim organization.“

 Other factors that classify a password as weak include personal information like names of family members and pets, birthdays, and addresses.
 Cybercriminals can easily discover this information through simple web searches and generate thousands of random password combinations to hack your accounts.
 Once they’ve matched a correct password to an account, there’s not a lot stopping them from logging into all of your other accounts that use the same credentials.
 For this reason, websites and applications encourage users to choose numbers, special characters, and combinations of upper and lowercase letters to best protect their passwords.
 These details add exponentially more possibilities for what your passwords can be, thus making them less predictable for hackers.

-The consequences of negligence are simply too great for any business to risk.
-In May of last year, graphic design site Canva revealed that 4 million user accounts containing stolen passwords were shared online in a massive data breach.
+The consequences of negligence are simply too great for any business to risk..
+In 2021, the largest compilation of stolen passwords appeared on a popular hacker forum under the name RockYou2021.
+It contained 8.4 billion entries of passwords.
+In January 2020, graphic design site Canva revealed that 4 million user accounts containing stolen passwords were shared online in a massive data breach.
 Adobe faced its own problems in 2015 after a hacker compiled a list containing 150 million usernames and passwords among other confidential data, including credit card information.
 Adobe was asked to pay $1.1 million in damages for claims that they violated customer privacy rights.
 Monetary losses are one thing, but the long-term effects of deleted files and persistent spamming can damage your business even more.

 Hackers see your company’s stored data as a treasure trove of profitable opportunity.
 With access to credit card details, they are able to perform unauthorized transactions that are difficult to trace, leaving the rightful owners no choice but to cut their losses and cancel the card.
 They can also choose to sell this personal data to other cybercriminals or even to advertisers, which puts the rightful owners at major risk of identity theft.
 Stolen bank account and personal health information can result in daunting cases of blackmail, ransom, and even insurance fraud.